Lattice homology and Seiberg-Witten Floer spectra: Pin(2)-equivariant Results

+which is an equivalence on $\Pin(2)$-fixed points.
 This may be deduced from the fact that $Y$ bounds some spin $4$-manifold, which has a Bauer-Furuta map of this form.
-The map $N$ is an element in the top-right corner of (\ref{eq:mapisomorphism}).
-Let $M$ be the corresponding element of the top-left corner.
+The map $\eta''$ is an element in the top-right corner of (\ref{eq:mapisomorphism}); let $\eta'$ be the corresponding element of the top-left corner.
 By commutativity of (\ref{eq:mapisomorphism}), we have

-This implies that $\Phi^{\Pin(2)} M$ is a homotopy equivalence since $c$ and $c^q$ are both equivalences of $\Pin(2)$-fixed point spectra. \end{proof}